As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 9. 100 Places Scratch Map

-World scratch maps like the previous idea have been a popular gift to share with travel loving friends and colleagues for a while.
+World scratch maps like the previous idea have been a popular gift for travel lovers for some time, whether friends, family, or colleagues.
 However, this alternative scratch map is a nice way to mix things up.